Civil Rights & Liberties

 Class Description: This course examines the development and impact of civil rights and liberties in American history and law.
 Students will study key constitutional principles, landmark Supreme Court cases, and pivotal movements that have shaped the rights of individuals and groups in the United States.
 Topics include freedom of speech, religion, due process, equal protection, and major civil rights struggles.
 Special attention will be given to understanding how these rights connect to current events and how a biblical worldview informs our understanding of justice, freedom, and human dignity.
 Through analysis, discussion, and research projects, students will deepen their appreciation for the ongoing work of securing liberty and justice for all.

-Teacher Biography: Hannah DeForest is a homeschooling mom and small business owner based in Oklahoma City.
-She earned her bachelor’s degree in history, with an emphasis in political science and secondary education, in 2014.
-Hannah is passionate about helping others understand the flow of history and how Scripture can guide us in navigating our own time.
-She also cares deeply about personal growth and enjoys coaching others in discovering and developing their gifts and communication skills.
+Teacher Biography: Hannah DeForest is a homeschooling mom in Oklahoma City.
+She possesses a bachelor’s degree in history, with an emphasis in political science and secondary education.
+Hannah is passionate about helping others understand the flow of history, and how the Word of God guides us in navigating our own time.
+She also cares deeply about personal growth and enjoys coaching others in discovering and developing their gifts and skills.